 - Hormonal changes or imbalances

-Prevent this fungal infection by avoiding excessive heat, sweating, and oily skincare products.
+Prevent this fungal infection by avoiding conditions of excessive heat, prolific sweating, and the use of skincare products that contain oil.
 Reduce sun exposure if you have an active infection, as it may worsen it, and be aware, that a tan will make the Tinea rash more apparent.

 Engage in healthy lifestyle strategies to keep your immune system functioning optimally, and your hormonal system balanced.
 The rash, frequently, appears after a round of antibiotics or conditions where cortisone cream is recommended.
 Diabetes and pregnancy may bring on the condition, as can nutritional deficiencies, and changes in biochemistry.

-Are there natural treatment options for this condition?
-Fortunately, there are foods you can eat that will help, as well as, effective topical applications.
-Eating fermented foods on a regular basis restore the microbiome, and repair gut function.
+Are there natural treatment options for Tinea Versicolor?
+Fortunately, there are foods you can eat that will help, as well as effective topical applications.
+Eating fermented foods on a regular basis restore the microbiome and repair gut function.
 Foods like sauerkraut, kefir, fermented vegetables, raw cheese, Kombucha, and yogurt with live bacteria, all help restore healthy bacterial colonies that are so crucial for optimal immune function, and nutrient digestion and absorption.

 Prep Time: 10 minutes